efreitasn/efreitasn.dev/content/posts/git-db/content_en.md

 # 383f6fb5445bd2dd84b5c2b52d80565b8973d111
 ```

 This time, we used `commit-tree` with environment variables.
 These variables are used to tell `commit-tree` to not use the default values when building the commit, making the outputted hash the same no matter where or when the command is run.
 Instead of passing a message using `-m`, we passed it through stdin by piping the output of the `echo -n` command with `git commit-tree`.
-Also, we're not passing any argument to `echo` so that this commit to have an empty message, and `-n` tells the command to not append a `\n` character to the output.
+Also, we're not passing any argument to `echo` to make this commit have an empty message, and `-n` tells the command to not append a `\n` character to the output.
 To be sure, let's check if the commit has indeed an empty message by doing a `hexdump` of the commit object's file.

 ```shell
 pigz -c -z -d objects/38/3f6fb5445bd2dd84b5c2b52d80565b8973d111 | hexdump -C